martinber/noaa-apt/docs/how-it-works.md

 you can see the frequency spectrum of some APT signal sampled at 11025Hz, the peak is the AM carrier at 2400Hz, and everything wraps around because we use discrete signals.

-I'm using the struct `Freq` to represent frequencies and convert from one unit to another:

-- `Freq::hertz()` and `Freq.get_hertz()`: On discrete systems it
-  doesn't make much sense to talk about frequency on terms of Hertz because it depends on the sample rate used.

-- `Freq::radians()` and `Freq.get_radians()`: Measuring frequency on
-  radians per second is useful.
-For example pi radians per second is the maximum frequency you can have on a discrete signal, then it wraps around so that 2 times pi radians per second is the same as 0 radians per second.

-- `Freq::pi_radians()` and `Freq.get_pi_radians()`: I think that
-  measuring in terms of fractions of pi radians per second is better, because now the maximum frequency you can have is 1, you don't have to keep writing pi everywhere.

-Also, in this program *frequency* is not the same as *rate*:

-- I represent *frequencies* as `Freq`, these are discrete-time frequencies, that's why it makes sense to represent them on radians per second, and that's why you need to set a sample rate when converting to hertz.

-- *Rates* instead are represented as `Rate` and, they are sample rates, measured in Hertz.

-I made them different types so it's harder to confuse them.

-- Rates are integer because AFAIK nobody uses non-integer sample rates.

-- There are no direct operators between Freqs and Rates because they should depend on the units you want to use.

 ### Resampling algorithm